-It is clear that much of chaga’s therapeutic potential is a result of its years-long struggle for survival in harsh environments where it thrives.
+It is clear that many of the chaga mushroom benefits for health are a result of its years-long struggle for survival in harsh environments where it thrives.
 Research is ongoing to improve chaga cultivation techniques.
 Currently in Finland, birch trees are being inoculated with chaga in order to cultivate it directly on the host tree.

 When choosing your chaga supplement, it’s important to know where the product is sourced.
 Because chaga grows so slowly, it can accumulate a high level of toxins from pollutants in the air.
 It is for this reason that Real Mushrooms only uses wild-harvested organic chaga from Siberia to ensure the highest purity extracts possible.
 Real Mushrooms Organic Siberian Chaga is extracted using hot water, which pulls out all of the water-soluble compounds like Beta-D-glucans.

-There are many ways to include chaga as a regular part of your diet.
-Whichever method you choose, it’s important to remember that the effects of adaptogens like chaga are cumulative.
-For the best experience, we recommend taking chaga consistently long-term to help your body resist stress and to support your immune system.
+There are many ways to take advantage of the chaga mushroom benefits for health, simply by taking it in supplement form.
+It’s important to remember that the effects of adaptogens like chaga are cumulative.
+For the best experience, we recommend taking chaga consistently to help your body resist occasional stress and to support your immune system.

 If you’re always on the go, you probably don’t have time for elaborate recipes.
 We get it.
 That’s why Real Mushrooms has produced an Organic Siberian Chaga Extract in capsule format.
-Just 2 capsules a day provides 1000 mg of chaga sclerotia extract with over 8% of beta-D-glucans.
+Just 2 capsules a day provide 1,000 mg of chaga extract with over 8% beta-D-glucans.